 Introduction

 Following the demonetisation drive of the government and the ensuing hardships faced by a wide section of the population, many had expected that the Union Budget 2017-18 will bring forth major changes in tax rates, threshold limit of taxation, tax exemptions, etc. Indeed the Budget does contain some changes on the tax front, mainly in the arena of direct taxes.
-The most important of that is the tax relief provided in the form of reduction in personal income tax rates levied on the lower-middle income tax payees.
+The most important of these is the tax relief provided in the form of reduction in personal income tax rates levied on the lower-middle income tax payees.
 At the other end of personal income tax rate, a welcome move has been the levying of a surcharge of 10 percent on those whose annual taxable income is between Rs.
 50 lakhs and Rs.
 1 crore.
 Another move in the positive direction relates to the reduction in income tax rates for MSMEs with annual turnover up to Rs.
 50 crore.

 Revenue Projections and Tax-GDP Ratios

 The reduction in some of the tax rates notwithstanding, there has been a significant increase in revenue projections of the government, with tax revenues alone increasing by more than Rs 2,00,000 crore in 2017-18 (BE) when compared to 2016-17 (RE).
 Further, nearly 64 percent of the projected increase in tax revenues is on account of direct taxes such as corporation tax and personal income tax.
 As a result, as Table 1 shows, not only is the Tax to GDP ratio estimated to cross the 11 per cent mark, the projected direct tax to GDP ratio is also one of the highest in many years.
-However, the picture of progressivity in taxes when considering only Central Government tax receipts can be slightly misleading.
+However, the picture of progressivity in taxes when considering only Central Government tax receipts can be misleading.
 In this context, it should be noted, that when the overall tax collections of both the Centre and the States is taken into account, nearly two-third of total tax collected is accounted for by indirect taxes, implying that the tax structure continues to be extremely regressive.

 Table 1: Gross Central Tax- GDP Ratio (in %)